ph4ntonn/Stowaway/README_EN.md

 ## Port reuse

-Stowaway currently offers port reuse functionality based on the SO_REUSEPORT and SO_REUSEADDR features, as well as port reuse functionality based on IPTABLES
+Stowaway currently supports port reuse functionality based on the SO_REUSEPORT and SO_REUSEADDR features, as well as port reuse functionality based on IPTABLES

 - In Linux environment, stowaway can reuse most ports
 - In Windows environment, it cannot reuse service port like IIS/RDP, but can reuse Mysql/Apache and so on